 She had two crappy pregnancies, she said, which resulted in two amazing sons.
 She told me it would be hard, but promised me that I’d get through it.

-I had another friend who lived in Truth or Consequences, NM, who vomited 20-30 times a day in the beginning of her pregnancy and described it as “being in hell most of the time.”
+I had another friend — who lived in Truth or Consequences, NM — who vomited 20 to 30 times a day in the beginning of her pregnancy and described it as “being in hell most of the time.”

 “I’m not sure this is worth it,” I said to Andy.
 “I want to end it before it’s too late.”

 Once Andy left the hospital that night, the nurse offered me Ambien.
 I counted my meds: a steady mix of Zofran and Reglan (another anti-nausea medicine) and now sleeping pills.
 Tack on depression.
-This baby was contaminated with poison – emotional and chemical.
+This baby was contaminated with poison.
+Emotional and chemical poison.

 At home, I was attached to an IV for three more days and then a new invention: the Zofran pump.
 The pump was attached to a syringe filled with Zofran and hidden inside a black bag. (“It’s like a cute purse!” my best friend said.
 “It’ll be in Vogue next week, you’ll see.”)
 The off-site nurse instructed me to stick the needle in the thick area around my belly button or the fatty part of my thigh.
 “What fatty part?”
 I’d cry.
 My stomach was hallowed.
 My love handles shriveled.